softplanner/FloodMonitoringWebApp/README.md

 - Django
 - Git

-- open folder in the VSCode (FloodMonitoringWebApp)
+example commands to run on Windows, open folder in the VSCode (FloodMonitoringWebApp)

 ```bash
 D:\FloodMonitoringWebApp> cd flood_monitoring